kloki/SheepSlap/README.md

 Step 1: install love game engine.
      Download the file at <https://love2d.org/> for your OS(Windows,OSX,linux) and install it.

-Step 2: Double click the game shaapman.love to start the game.
+Step 2: Double click the shaapman.love to start the game.

 ========